 Cryptographic keys.

-MFA solutions and other layered security controls may vary depending on the different risks presented by the type of member (consumer vs. business) and the different services.
-For high-risk users, strong authentication, such as MFA solutions using hardware and crypto graphic factors may be used to mitigate risks associated with unauthorized access to information.
+MFA solutions and other layered security controls may vary depending on the different risks presented by the type of member (consumer vs. business) and the different services utilized.
+For high-risk users, strong authentication, such as MFA solutions using hardware and cryptographic factors, may be used to mitigate risks associated with unauthorized access to information.
 The Credit Union will also use standards and controls to protect the integrity of authentication factors and communication channels.

 MONITORING AND REPORTING.
-In order to determine if attempted or realized unauthorized access to information systems and accounts has occurred, the Credit Union will conduct appropriate monitoring, activity logging and have a system of reporting processes and controls.
-The Credit Union will also conduct timely investigations of unusual or unauthorized activity in compliance with applicable regulation.
+In order to determine if attempted or realized unauthorized access to information systems and accounts has occurred, the Credit Union will conduct appropriate monitoring, activity logging, and have a system of reporting processes and controls.
+The Credit Union will also conduct timely investigations of unusual or unauthorized activity in compliance with applicable regulations.

 EMAIL AND INTERNET ACCESS POINTS.
-Email accounts and Internet browsers are common access points used by threat actors to gain unauthorized access, obtain or compromise sensitive data, or to initiate fraud.
-In order to mitigate this risk for email systems, the Credit Union will implement secure configurations, MFA or equivalent access techniques, provide continuing educating to users, patch vulnerabilities, and implement software vendor and service provider recommended controls for outsourced services.
-In order to mitigate risk for Internet browsers the Credit Union will block browser pop-ups and redirects and limit the running of script languages.
+Email accounts and Internet browsers are common access points used by threat actors to gain unauthorized access, obtain or compromise sensitive data, or initiate fraud.
+To mitigate this risk for email systems, the Credit Union will implement secure configurations, MFA or equivalent access techniques, provide continuing education to users, patch vulnerabilities, and implement software vendor and service provider recommended controls for outsourced services.
+In order to mitigate risk for Internet browsers, the Credit Union will block browser pop-ups and redirects, and limit the running of script languages.

 SOCIAL ENGINEERING.
-Social engineering and other techniques are frequently used by threat actors to deceive member call center and IT help desk representatives into resetting passwords and other credentials, which may grant unauthorized access to information systems, member accounts or confidential information.
-Members may also fall victim to fraud by providing digital banking credentials and/or using P2P transactions for unintended fraudulent transations.
-The Credit Union will mitigate this risk by identifying emerging threats, setting secure processes, conducting employee training, and establishing effective controls for the Call Center and IT Help Desk Operations.
+Social engineering and other techniques are frequently used by threat actors to deceive member call center and IT help desk representatives into resetting passwords and other credentials, which may grant unauthorized access to information systems, member accounts, or confidential information.
+Members may also fall victim to fraud by providing digital banking credentials and/or using P2P transactions for unintended fraudulent transactions.
+The Credit Union will mitigate this risk by identifying emerging threats, setting secure processes, conducting employee training, and establishing effective controls for the call center and IThelp desk operations.
 The Credit Union will also communicate with members to generate awareness of possible fraudulent threats in an effort to mitigate the impact when possible.

 DATA AGGREGATORS.
 Data aggregators and other customer-permissioned entities (collectively CPEs) provide data aggregation and other services to business and consumer members.
 As part of the Credit Union’s risk management process, it will include an assessment of risks and effective mitigation controls for credential and API-based authentication when CPEs access the Credit Union’s information systems and member information.

 IDENTITY VERIFICATION.
 Reliable identity verification methods can help reduce risk when establishing new member accounts and when access is first requested for new users of information systems.
 Identity verification can reduce the risk of identity theft, fraudulent account applications, and unenforceable account agreements or transactions.
-The Credit Union complies with the requirements of the USA PATRIOT Act as outlined in Policy 2110: Bank Secrecy Act/Anti-Money Laundering Program and has a member identification and due diligence program.
+The Credit Union complies with the requirements of the USA PATRIOT Act, as outlined in Policy 2110: Bank Secrecy Act/Anti-Money Laundering Program, and has a member identification and due diligence program.

 MANAGING THIRD-PARTY RELATIONSHIPS.

 Assessing Outsourcing Arrangements.
-Prior to outsourcing digital banking, the Credit Union will perform a requirements analysis to identify the Credit Union’s specific needs (i.e., the level of services and support required; the functionality and capacity required; and system performance requirements), pursuant to its Vendor Due Diligence & Oversight policy.
+Before outsourcing digital banking, the Credit Union will perform a requirements analysis to identify the Credit Union’s specific needs (i.e., the level of services and support required; the functionality and capacity required; and system performance requirements), pursuant to its Vendor Due Diligence & Oversight policy.

 Understanding Risks.
 The Credit Union will determine the following: